 During a periodontal examination, Dr. Nancy Nehawandian will diagnose the health of your gums and jaw bones.
 Using a periodontal probe (small dental instrument) she’ll gently measure the sulcus (pocket or space) between your teeth and gums.
 A healthy pocket is 3 mm deep (or less) and does not bleed.
 By noting the depth of your pockets, the presence of bleeding and inflammation, and the stability of your teeth, she will make a diagnosis and get you on a treatment plan that’s suited to the severity of your condition.

-To treat periodontal disease, Top Down Dental in San Jose/Los Gatos uses special periodontal program called Laser Assisted Gum Therapy (LAPT).
+To treat periodontal disease, Top Down Dental in Los Gatos uses special periodontal program called Laser Assisted Gum Therapy (LAPT) for our San Jose area patients.
 This program requires four or more appointments consisting of the following treatments:

 According to the American Academy of Periodontology, up to 30% of the general population may be genetically susceptible to gum disease.
 Despite diligent dental hygiene habits, if you are one of these people you may be six times more likely to develop periodontal disease.
 The bacterial test provides information on the species and number of microorganisms in your mouth.
 If needed, Dr. Nancy Nehawandian will prescribe antibiotics.